hpe-dev-incubator/hpe-dev-portal/content/blog/do-not-miss-the-innovation-campus-at-discover-2024.md

 Through these interactive experiences, we hope to inspire, educate and empower attendees to embrace innovation and to either start, or continue their journey as innovators themselves.
 We will be inviting all visitors to the Innovation Campus to become part of our Innovator Community, by booking into dedicated online Innovation Group sessions and in-person workshops at our HPE Customer Innovation Centers.
 These workshops are dedicated to actively listening to our customers and collaboratively exploring the realm of possibilities.
 They’ll be devoted to undertaking a journey of evolution alongside HPE, characterized by exploration, advancement and solution-driven progress.

-For anyone attending Discover Las Vegas 2024, we invite you to stop by the Innovation Campus and embark on this journey of discovery and transformation with us!
+For anyone attending [HPE Discover Las Vegas 2024](https://www.hpe.com/us/en/discover.html), we invite you to stop by the Innovation Campus and embark on this journey of discovery and transformation with us!